Boulder darter: Distribution and habitat

 The boulder darter occurs only in the Elk River and a few of its larger tributaries.
 Its range in the Elk River extends from Fayetteville to just above the Wheeler Reservoir and half a mile below the Alabama State Highway 127 bridge.
 The tributaries in which it is found are the lower parts of Richland Creek, the mouth of Indian Creek, both in south-central Tennessee (Giles and Lincoln counties) and Limestone County, in northern Alabama.
 Its preferred habitat is fast-flowing streams, at least 2 ft deep, with a substrate of rock or boulders.
 It requires good water quality.
 Its diet is thought to consist primarily of immature aquatic insects.

 Status

-It was listed as endangered under the U.S. Endangered Species Act on September 1, 1988.
+It was listed as endangered under the U.S. Endangered Species Act effective October 3, 1988.
 It has been extirpated from most of its natural range as a result of human activities.
 Releases of cold water from Tims Ford Reservoir likely explain its disappearance from the upper Elk River in Lincoln County, Tennessee.
 Flooding of lower reaches of Shoal Creek by Wilson Dam and industrial pollution in upper reaches of the stream probably led to the loss of the population formerly present in Shoal Creek.
 The boulder darter was last observed and collected in Shoal Creek in the 1880s.
-The IUCN has listed the Bayou darter as "Vulnerable" and considers that further habitat and population monitoring programs should be undertaken to protect the fish and its habitat.
+The IUCN has listed the boulder darter as "Vulnerable" and considers that further habitat and population monitoring programs should be undertaken to protect the fish and its habitat.